 As a result, most multi-cloud efforts are mainlyfocused on risk mitigation, rather than gaining extra operational or tech benefits from other cloud vendors.

-Additionally, as IDC reports, over already experienced the disadvantages of using multiple clouds.
+Additionally, as IDC reports, over 79% of businesses already experienced the disadvantages of using multiple clouds.
 The commonly cited concerns include:

 - 40% mention cloud cost control and optimization pitfalls

 - 38% point out data privacy and security challenges

 - 31% say it’s difficult to ensure homogenous security/protection

 - 30% face issues with cloud governance and compliance